What is goodwill?

 Although goodwill is listed as an intangible asset on a balance sheet, it cannot be bought or sold separately from the business.
 Without the business, this goodwill does not exist.

 What affects the value of the business’ goodwill?

 Although, not an exhaustive list, here are some things that can affect the value of the goodwill of a business:

 - Staff satisfaction

-Intangible assets which can be sold and purchased separately such as patents, licences and trademarks are not considered as goodwill.
+Intangible assets which can be sold and purchased separately such as patents, licenses, and trademarks are not considered goodwill.